PaddlePaddle/Paddle/doc/design/graph_survey.md

 ### TensorFlow

-The core concept of Symbolic api is `Tensor`.
+The core concept of symbolic API is `Tensor`.
 Tensorflow defines `Tensor` in Python.
 Please refer to the comments in TensorFlow:

 A `Tensor` is a symbolic handle to one of the outputs of an `Operation`.
-It does not hold the values of that operation's output, but instead provides a means of computing those values in a TensorFlow @{tf.Session}.
+It does not hold the values of that operation's output, but instead provides a means of computing those values in a TensorFlow [Session](https://www.tensorflow.org/api_docs/python/tf/Session).

 A simple example is as follows: